DominicKramer/notelab/NoteLab/info/info/readme.txt

 for NoteLab.
 The Tango Desktop Project's homepage is http://tango.freedesktop.org.

-Next I would like to note that although I designed, developed, and wrote the entire NoteLab application myself I would like to thank several open-source projects.
+Next I would like to note that although I designed, developed, and wrote the entire NoteLab application myself, I would like to thank several open-source projects.
 That is, although I did not use any code from other open-source projects verbatim, I was greatly influenced by a few.
 Without these projects NoteLab would not be what it is.
 Thus, I would like to acknowledge them here.